digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 Topology Transactions
 ---------------------
-We can distinguish three types of topology transactions: identity delegations, mapping updates and domain governance updates.
-In the following, we will establish what these transactions mean and what they do and what the authorization rules are.
+We can distinguish three types of topology transactions: identity delegations, mapping updates and sync domain governance updates.
+In the following, we will establish what these transactions mean, what they do, and what the authorization rules are.